Margaret Isaac read

 Together with her husband, Dr Gordon Kingston, a geologist and

-visits to the locations of new stories in order to develop an
+visits to the locations of stories in order to develop an

 authentic and interesting story board that leads subsequently